How to Repair a Hole in a Metal Roof System

 - Caulk gun

-- Sheet metal--ensure that the type of sheet metal matches the type of metal used in the roof.
+- Sheet metal to match the type of metal used in the roof

 - Pan-head sheet metal screws

 - Paint, color-matched to the metal panel being repaired (optional)